honsour72/monitor_service/README.md

     python main.py
     ```

-## Monitor service command-line interface
+## 3. Monitor service command-line arguments reference

 > All arguments below are optional and could be a `flag` or an `option`\
 > If argument is a `flag` you need to provide value, like: `--host=127.0.0.1` or `--host 192.168.0.1`\